chasedotai/starter-static-site/src/content/rabbit-holes.md

 ---
 title: Rabbit Holes
-description: A collection of deep dives and explorations
+description: A collection of deep dives into various topics
 ---

 # Rabbit Holes 🕳️

-These are topics I always return to.
-I keep thinking and learning and writing more about them.
+These are the various rabbit holes I've gone down.
+Some are deep explorations, others are just getting started.

+Below you'll find all my rabbit hole explorations, with the most recent ones first.

 ![[experimental-perlin-donut-plotterfiles.png]]